totallyquiche/CRUDy/README.md

 ### Test results

 After running your tests, you will see the results printed to the screen.
 If every test in a class passes, you'll see the class name and the word "Passed".
-If a test fails, then you'll see the class name, the word "Failed", and the name of the test method that failed (returned `false`);
+If a test fails, then you'll see the class name, the word "Failed", and the name of the test method that failed (returned `false`).